-You can level up twice per stage, each level up grants you a choice between three random mech techs or a supply drop.
+You can level up twice per stage, each level grants you a choice between three random mech techs or a supply drop.
 Mech techs are integral to your success, each one benefits you for your entire run.
 One may grant you a pet that helps you fight, or an orb that deflects projectiles.
 Others may reduce the damage you take or make a weapon type more powerful.

 It quickly becomes a game of risk versus reward as gaining two mech techs per stage is very helpful.
 However, the longer you stay and engage the ever-increasing hordes of enemies, the more likely it is that you will die.
-But, it becomes more likely that foes will drop that precious Krysol as you have a larger chance for combo attacks as the enemies numbers increase.
+At the same time, it also becomes more likely that foes will drop that precious Krysol as you have a larger chance for combo attacks while the enemies numbers increase.
 It’s a gamble you have to decide on in the heat of battle.

 You also have to manage four types of ammo.
 You will find a wide variety of weapons from laser beams, chain guns, shotguns, flame throwers, rockets and more.
 Each one will use one of the four ammo types and you can carry two weapons at a time.
 It’s a good idea to carry weapons that use different ammo types as running out is a real threat and can be devastating during a boss fight.
 When you run out of steam, it doesn’t matter how good your twin stick shooter skills are.

 If you are extremely low, you can choose a supply drop instead of a mech tech if you leveled up.
 The usefulness of the mech techs makes that decision a tough one.
 You also acquire different colored one use power-ups.
 These are also risk vs reward in nature.